 Today Nissan announced a $20,000 donation to the Mississippi Food Network as part of its ongoing support for Mississippi children in need.
 The funds will be used to expand the organization's BackPack Program for students in elementary through junior high school.
 In addition to the monetary contribution, which will fund 4,000 backpack meals, employees from the Nissan Vehicle Assembly Plant in Canton packaged more than 800 meal kits for the program on November 22 as part of a Nissan day of service.

-Today Nissan and BankPlus will award 34 grants totaling $89,360 to fund creative educational projects taught by teachers in the Canton and Madison County school districts.
-The Nissan/BankPlus Education Mini-Grant Program, administered by the Community Foundation of Greater Jackson, has awarded $560,000 to local schools since the program was created in 2007.
+Today Nissan and BankPlus will award 32 grants totaling $90,281 to fund creative educational projects taught by teachers in the Canton and Madison County school districts, which will each receive 16 grants.

 The opening of the Nissan Canton Vehicle Assembly Plant in 2003 brought automotive production to Mississippi for the first time.
 Since then, the plant has become a force for economic development, creating thousands of well-paying jobs.
 For more than a decade, the Canton team has been assembling quality, award-winning cars, trucks, crossovers and SUVs.
 The plant has grown significantly over that time and transformed from a domestic manufacturer to a global one.

 "Steel to Wheels" is a behind-the-scenes look at the manufacturing process of the Nissan TITAN XD, produced from raw steel to finished truck at Nissan's Canton, Mississippi plant.
 This story is part of a global series highlighting Nissan's key products and plants, and the people who are behind them.